 Variable Beamsplitter with Ø6 mm Cage Rods and Ø1" Lens Tube

-Click to Enlarge ERSCA Rod Adapters are Used to Connect the C4W Cage Cube to the VA5-780 Variable Beamsplitter Cube
+Click to Enlarge ERSCB Rod Adapters are Used to Connect the C4W Cage Cube to the VA5-780 Variable Beamsplitter Cube

 These beamsplitters are aligned to integrate easily into systems using Thorlabs' Ø1" lens tubes and 30 mm cage systems.
 The mounted half-wave plate is in a compact rotation mount designed to not interfere with the use of cage rods on the same side as the rotation mount.
 Using this mount to rotate the waveplate allows for continuous adjustment of the splitting ratio of the system.
 Additional wave plates can be used to isolate the input beam port from back reflections or to rotate the output polarization, as shown in the Applications tab.

 Each beamsplitter cube is epoxied within the cage cube mount and cannot be removed from the mount.
 The cage cube can be mounted onto an optical post using a bottom-located 8-32 or M4 tap.
 Each of the four through ports includes SM1 (1.035"-40) threading for compatibility with SM1-enabled components, such as lens tubes or additional CRM05 rotation mounts.
 The CM1-CC coupler is available to connect multiple cubes together using the two smooth-bore holes surrounding each through-port; the coupler cannot be used on the sides utilizing the SM1-threaded port.
 Additional cube-compatible SM1-threaded Ø1/2" rotation mounts are also offered separately.
 For a complete selection of our cube-mounted optics please see the Mounted Optics Guide tab.